-When Captain James Cook set out from England on his first epic voyage of exploration, he could never have imagined what he’d find upon encountering the shores of ‘New Holland’.
+When Lieutenant James Cook set out from England on his first epic voyage of exploration, he could never have imagined what he’d find upon encountering the shores of ‘New Holland’.

 In May 1770, as HMB Endeavour sailed along our eastern coast, Cook and his crew stepped ashore near what is now the township of Seventeen Seventy.
 Here they found a dry sandy landscape, ‘woods free of undergrowth’, palm trees (and deduced they had reached the Tropics) and the strangest of birds (bustards).